umatter/primemover_py/tutorial/3 a complete experiment.md

 Let us also add some new tasks.
 In particular, let us add a "neutral" search.
 The search terms come from the s3 bucket and are to be searched one after the other, one each day.
-This is to occour in a separate Queue.
+This is to occur in a separate Queue.

 First, we load the neutral terms
 ```python